gdelarosa/Cinema-Now/README.md

 * MVC archticture
 * URLSession

-### Credits
-This app is being built and designed by Gina De La Rosa.
-Changes may occur at anytime and the use of third-party frameworks will be noted here.
-If time permits and I complete everything that I want to get done, I will publish to the app store but for now this will be an ongoing project.

 ### Contributing
-If you would like to contribute to this app feel free to create a pull request and take a look at the what needs to get done.
+If you would like to contribute to this app feel free to create fork this project and take a look at the what needs to get done.
 If you are not familiar with TMDB API check it out here: https://developers.themoviedb.org/3/getting-started/introduction.

 ### License